jsonld-java/jsonld-java/README.md

 Once you've `commit`ted your code, and `push`ed it into your github fork you can issue a [Pull Request](https://help.github.com/articles/using-pull-requests) so that we can add a reference to your module in this README file.

+Alternatively, we can also host your repository in the jsonld-java organisation to give it more visibility.

 CHANGELOG
 =========